UniversityOfPlymouthComputing/SoftwareEngineering/docs/level4/fileIO.md

 fclose(inputStream);
 ```

 The syntax of C streams can be a bit off-putting.
 The good news is that C++ has a much more tidy system for doing the same thing.
+Being an object orientated language, it is able to hide many of the details.

 ## C++ Streams with `iostream`